Frequently Asked Questions About Fabrangen

 For more information on our dues structure, see our membership page.

-Fabrangen’s budget includes expenses for a part-time coordinator, childcare and teachers on Shabbat and holidays, rent for venues for Shabbat services and High Holidays, and other operating expenses.
+Fabrangen’s budget includes expenses for a part-time coordinator, rent for venues for Shabbat services and High Holidays, and other operating expenses.

 Please click on this link to make a donation to Fabrangen.